ytus/TIL/javascript.md

 ## `browser` field in `package.json` is for ignoring some files when bundling with webpack

-If you want to tell Webpack to ignore some file from your package, you can use the `browser` fiels.
+If you want to tell Webpack to ignore a file that is in your package, you can use the `browser` field.

 Spec: https://github.com/defunctzombie/package-browser-field-spec